Apply for a UPPA thesis offer

 UPPA specific calls for projects

-Doctoral Contract for Students with Disabilities – 2025 Call
+Call for Applications – Doctoral Contract for Students with Disabilities 2026

-The “Doctoral Contract for Students with Disabilities” call launched by the French Ministry of Higher Education and Research (MESRI) will be renewed for 2026.
-Its aim is to encourage students with disabilities to pursue doctoral studies by offering funded doctoral contracts to candidates who have a PhD research project and who are officially recognized as beneficiaries of the employment obligation.
+Its aim is to encourage students with disabilities to pursue doctoral studies by providing funding for doctoral contracts to candidates who have a thesis project and are officially recognized as beneficiaries of the employment obligation.
+This year, UPPA is funding one doctoral contract (2026–2029) as part of this initiative.

 Cofund CHORAL